 - Anti-Cancer Properties – Due to high berberine content, barberries may trigger cancer cell death and inhibit cancer development 9.

 Your quinoa or bulgur salad would be incomplete without dried barberries.
 You can get them from an international market, Europe, or North Africa where they’re abundant.
-There’s a large variety available on Amazon by clicking here, Barberries.
 In a large bowl, add vegetables and sprinkle dried barberries.
 Mix with the ingredients and add other fruits to get a nutritious and tasty salad that will tantalize your taste buds.

 - National Center for Biotechnology Information: Citrus lemon (lemon) Phenomenon